-Embattled O’Reilly taking unusually long spring break
+Embattled O’Reilly takes his longest spring break in years

-NEW YORK (AP) — Embattled Fox News Channel host Bill O’Reilly hasn’t taken this much time off consecutively in March or April for at least 10 years.
+NEW YORK (AP) — Embattled Fox News Channel host Bill O’Reilly, who announced he was going on vacation starting Wednesday and returning April 24, hasn’t taken off this much time consecutively in March or April for at least 10 years, an examination of his show’s transcripts revealed.

-O’Reilly says he’s off “The O’Reilly Factor” until April 24.
-Cable television’s most popular host has seen an advertiser exodus following reports of settlements reached with five women to keep quiet about harassment accusations.
+O’Reilly said he likes to take vacation around this time and that he booked this year’s break months ago.
+That would appear to stave off stories that the cable host had been pressured to make himself scarce for a while.
+His show has seen an advertiser exodus since reports emerged of settlements reached with five women to keep quiet about harassment accusations.

-His announcement led to immediate speculation that he wouldn’t return.
-O’Reilly says he usually vacations in the spring, and that this year’s trip had been planned for months.
-An examination of transcripts shows that he does take breaks this time of year but never this long.
-Most years, his spring trips amount to long weekends.
+Fox would not discuss whether network executives influenced the duration or timing of his break.
+O’Reilly’s announcement immediately set off speculation about whether cable television’s most popular host will return at all.

-Fox would not discuss whether network executives had anything to do with the duration of the trip.
+“I grab some vacation, because it’s spring and Easter time,” O’Reilly said Tuesday.
+“Last fall, I booked a trip that should be terrific.”

 Most Read Stories